-As mentioned in the stream/river section above, DWQ examines the chemical, physical, and biological integrity of lakes through a set of commonly used and widely accepted indicators.
+As mentioned in the stream/river section of the report, DWQ examines the chemical, physical, and biological integrity of lakes through a set of commonly used and widely accepted indicators.
 Although this report does not include an analysis of every possible stressor known to affect lake water quality, it does evaluate those measures found to be best water quality indicators across the range of natural and human-influenced conditions.
 This section will provide a description of the indicators used to assess the condition of Utah's lakes and major stressors to aquatic life.
-The three major results from the statewide lake assessment are as follows:
+The 3 major results from the statewide lake assessment:

-- 1. Indicators of biological stress (e.g., plankton O/E ratio of taxa loss) - 2.
-Aquatic measures of stress (e.g., chemical and physical habitat stressors) - 3.
-Ranking of stressors (e.g., the relative extent and severity of stressors that affect biologic condition)
+- 1. Indicators of Biological Stress (e.g., Plankton Observed/ Expected (O/E) ratio of Taxa Loss), - 2.
+Aquatic Measures of Stress (e.g., Chemical and Physical Habitat Stressors), and - 3.
+Ranking of Stressors (e.g., the relative extent and severity of stressors that affect biologic condition).